 The Certificate in Theology, Medicine, and Culture will prepare Duke Divinity students for robust theological and practical engagement with contemporary practices in medicine and healthcare.

-Duke Divinity School accepts application on a rolling basis from September 2015 to June 15.
+Duke Divinity School accepts applications for the Master of Theology program beginning in September and concluding with the application deadline in April.
 For admission, we require a GPA of 3.25 in a Master of Divinity (M.Div.), Master of Theological Studies (M.T.S.), or comparable master’s degrees from an ATS-accredited school prior to the intended date of enrollment.

 2. Work on your application form

 The system requires you to submit information in 3 sections in order to complete your application.
 The first step is to answer all required questions and to submit the application form.

 Please upload .pdf documents

 - Three (3) letters of recommendation submitted through the online application system are required: 2 academic, 1 church.

 All applicants will be asked to provide recommenders' contact information as part of the online application.
 After you enter your recommender's information, the system will automatically send an email request to your recommender.
 The email will contain instructions guiding your recommender through the process of submitting a recommendation via our secure form.

 Please ask your recommenders to upload .pdf files.